AustralianBioCommons/how-to-guides/genome_assembly/hic-scaffolding.md

 ### Upload data files

 Please see the how-to guide for HiFi genome assembly for additional information about uploading data from the Bioplatforms Australia Data Portal.

-Please see the HiC Scaffolding section in the [VGP assembly tutorial](https://training.galaxyproject.org/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.html) for additional information about this workflow.

 * In Galaxy Australia, create a new history
 * Import data